MarkoCvijeticRA40/bite-rush/README.md

 # bite-rush
-API for a Web-Based Food Delivery Application
+API for a Food Delivery Application